Datronizer/sheridan-vault/concepts/math/Truth tables.md

 # Truth tables
 ## Generate truth tables from functions
-As you know, we can deduct logic using [[concepts/math/Boolean Algebra|Boolean algebra]] and manipulate our variables using [[concepts/math/Boolean Algebra#Boolean Algebra Laws and Theorems|laws and theorems]].
+As you know, we can deduct logic using [[Boolean Algebra|Boolean algebra]] and manipulate our variables using [[Boolean Algebra#Boolean Algebra Laws and Theorems|laws and theorems]].
 Today we're talking about Truth Tables--a powerful tool that helps us extract logic values.

 Consider this: let there be a function $F(x,y) = \sim x * y$.
 What are the boolean values?
 Of course one can simply sit and compute everything individually but there's a faster way.
 We can graph a table like so: